jakubvalenta/geoshare/README.md

 # ![](./docs/icon-54.png) Geo Share

-An Android app to open Google Maps in other map apps and to create geo: links.
+An Android app to open map links in other map apps and copy coordinates.

 [<img src="https://f-droid.org/badge/get-it-on.png"
 alt="Get it on F-Droid"